cdktf/cdktf-provider-upcloud/docs/dataUpcloudStorage.csharp.md

 - *Type:* string

+UUID of the storage.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.10.1/docs/data-sources/storage#id DataUpcloudStorage#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.11.0/docs/data-sources/storage#id DataUpcloudStorage#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.